dyno-might/dyno-might.github.io/_posts/2021-02-26-better-DIY-air-purifier.md

 ### The upper limit

 The fan I used is rated to push 12 m³/min of air.
 However, the CADR is only around ¼ that.
-In principle this suggests that adding more filters (perhaps a *lot* more filters) could increase the filtering performance by up to a factor of four.
+In principle this suggests that adding more filters (perhaps a *lot* more filters) could increase the filtering performance by up to a factor of four, with no extra electricity cost.
+(I checked: The power usage does not change significantly when the filters are there to slow down the fan.)

 ### Should you bother building a Cuboid?